-CRM or Customer Relationship Management Software is most likely one of the cornerstones of a successful sales and marketing strategy.
-If you’re a decision maker in a business, it’s likely you have heard the term banded around, you’ve likely been cold called about it, and maybe – and you’re certainly not alone in this – you’re struggling to see what the deal is and where the return on investment (ROI) comes from.
+CRM or Customer Relationship Management Software is one of the cornerstones of a successful sales and marketing strategy for businesses of any size.
+If you’re a decision-maker in a business, it’s likely you have heard the term thrown around, you’ve likely been cold called about it, and maybe – and you’re certainly not alone in this – you’re struggling to see what the deal is and where the return on investment (ROI) comes from.

-CRM spend in 2019 hit £32 billion ($42BN USD), and is expected to hit £61Billion ($80BN USD) by 2025, and if those selling them (including us!) are to be believed, they are an invaluable tool for helping your accelerate your sales and improve your customer service.
+CRM spend in 2019 hit £32 billion ($42BN USD), and is expected to hit £61Billion ($80BN USD) by 2025, and if those selling them are to be believed, they are an invaluable tool for helping you accelerate your sales and improve your customer service.

-1) You want to grow your business in 2020
+1) You want to grow your business this year.

 2) Your Customer Service is failing to deliver